False Narratives, Not Data, Drive Reforms in Higher Education

 False Narrative: “Students Get Bored or Frustrated in Developmental Education and Drop Out”

-One of the most common and pernicious false narratives in higher education, particularly among two-year public college theoreticians and reflected in the media, is that remediation and developmental education is boring and frustrating, and that this is one of the primary causes of students stopping out.
+One of the most common and pernicious false narratives in higher education, particularly among two-year public college theoreticians and in the media, is that remediation and developmental education is boring and frustrating, and that this is one of the primary causes of students stopping out.
 This narrative has been repeated innumerable times in research and media over the past decade.

 For example, a Hechinger Report (Field, 2019) article typifies what can be routinely be found in the media: “Many students who start in developmental classes never make it to credit-bearing courses, much less to graduation.
 Bored or frustrated, they drop out after a couple of semesters” (para.
 35–36).
 Another article (Marcus, 2012) from the same educational reporting organization cited Community College Research Center (CCRC) data from a seminal Bailey et al. (2009, 2010) report: “More than 75 percent never graduate—in many cases, the researchers say, because they drop out from boredom and frustration” (para.
 2–4).